u1i/axway-wcam-lab/README.md

 * Deploy the Image
 * Consume the API using Swagger Editor

+This covers the first steps in an API Lifecycle where participants are looking at **Design** -> **Build** -> **Deploy** of an API endpoint from a hands-on perspective.
+A plausible next step would be adding access control, governance & service catalog with an API Management solution including an API Portal.

+### Technical Environment

 API Builder is a development tool that usually runs on a developer's machine directly, such as Windows laptop, a MacBook or a Linux desktop.
 For this lab we're using a server side setup so participants can perform all steps with just a browser connection.
 This is useful for environments with network restrictions, or where for any reason participant can't install the necessary requirements such as NodeJS on their machines.

 ## Step 1: Get Access to an Instance